supracharger/MiniMax-TreeSearch-MasterTic-Tac-Toe/readme.md

-# MiniMax TreeSearch Master Tic-Tac-Toe
+# C# MiniMax TreeSearch Master Tic-Tac-Toe
-## Player Cannot Win, the Computer Triumphs!!
+## Player has a challenge to Win, the Computer does well in most cases!!
 ![Tic-Tac-Toe](img/main.jpg)

 ![Game Start](img/a.png)